Linerre/win-nvim/README.md

 ## Why?
 Because on Win10 almost everything from *path* to *filename* is different from that on GNU/Linux or macOS.
-For me, it is quite necessary to modify my nvim config on \*nix to cater for my needs on Win10.
+For me, it is quite necessary to modify my nvim config on Unix-like systems to cater for my needs on Win10.

 ## Files/Dirs
 - `init.d` contains modular configs of $MYVIMRC, including mappings,